 Harold Clark Simmons was born in 1931 to two East Texas school teachers.
 When he was sixteen years old, his family, including two brothers, moved to a small town near Austin.
 He enrolled at the University of Texas where he was a member of the Southwest Conference Championship Basketball team of 1951 and earned his bachelor’s and master’s degrees in economics.
 At UT he was awarded a Phi Beta Kappa key.

-Harold’s first job was as an investigator for the U.S. Civil Service Commission, then as and Assistant Bank Examiner at the Federal Deposit Insurance Corporation.
-After five years, he decided he would rather work for himself and at age 29, Harold became an entrepreneur.
-He purchased a small drugstore near SMU in Dallas, known as Simmons University Pharmacy.
+Harold’s first job was as an investigator for the U.S. Civil Service Commission, then as an Assistant Bank Examiner at the Federal Deposit Insurance Corporation.
+After five years, and at the age of 29, Harold decided he would rather work for himself and became an entrepreneur.
+He purchased a small drugstore near SMU in Dallas known as Simmons University Pharmacy.
 In 1966, he made his first major acquisition, buying Williams Drug Co.
 Thirty more drug stores were purchased the next year followed by an $18 million buyout of Ward’s drugstores in 1969.
 In 1973, Harold sold his stores for $50 million in Eckerd stock.

 Known for being a brilliant and creative financier, he ultimately consolidated his sizable holdings into Contran Corporation, which currently includes four corporations listed on the New York Stock Exchange.